isc-projects/stork/doc/dev/devel.rst

 .. note::

     The ``utils:list_packages_in_dockerfile`` task is not perfect.
-It may not detect some packages, especially these installed from the external repositories.
+It may not detect some packages, especially the ones installed from the external repositories.
 It is recommended to check the Dockerfile manually.

 Example command output: